christian-vorhemus/autcar/docs/1_Hardware_Assembly.md

 - Raspberry Pi 3
 - Raspberry Pi Camera
 - 2x screws

+Depending on where you live, you will get all these parts easily at your electronics retailer.
+The chassis and wheels can be 3D printed based on [these](https://github.com/christian-vorhemus/autcar/tree/master/3dmodels) models.
+If you don't want to collect the parts yourself, you can get a ready-to-use Dev Kit [here](https://www.autcar.com/index.php?route=product/product&product_id=50).

 Additionally, you will need the following:
 - Crosstip screwdriver